w4bo/AA2425-unibo-mldm/slides/00-introduction.md

 - Exams must be in presence
 - Cannot refuse a grade more than once

-At the day of the exam (~30 minutes per person):
+On the day of the exam (~30 minutes per person):

 - 3 questions on different topics about the whole program
-- (Optional) Presentation & discussion with slides about a final assignment (10/15 minutes)
-- Final mark of the exam will be averaged with the Data Mining module
+- (Optional) Presentation & discussion with slides about a final assignment (10/15 minutes) The final mark of the exam will be averaged with the Data Mining module

 # Assignment (Machine Learning)